 Causes of Eye Discharge

-There are several different causes for eye discharge in felines.
+There are several different causes of eye discharge in felines.

 Upper respiratory infections.
 This is a common cause of eye problems in cats.
 Viruses and bacteria can cause this type of infection.
-Eye discharge often includes both eyes and appear white, yellow or green with a sticky consistency.
+Eye discharge often includes both eyes and appears white, yellow, or green with a sticky consistency.